 - Reliable, team player, communicative, willing to learn new skills, friendly and outgoing

-- All Teaching Artists will complete a background check and must show proof of COVID vaccination and negative TB test
+- All Teaching Artists will complete a background check and must show proof of COVID vaccination and negative Tuberculosis (TB) test.

 NCTC is regularly hiring designers (including scenic, sound, lighting, props, costumes), technicians, and stage managers for upcoming productions.

-You may submit your cover letter and resume at any time to Stephanie Desnoyers, Production Manager, at firstname.lastname@example.org.
+You may also submit your cover letter and resume at any time to Toni Guidry, Production Manager, at firstname.lastname@example.org.